top of page

 About

-The International Westfjords Piano Festival presents world-class piano recitals in the beautiful Northwest region of Iceland.
-Each year invited musicians will produce an exciting program with a unique artistic vision and give masterclasses to the students in the community culminating in a student concert.
-Concerts will be held across the Westfjords region in Patreksfjörður, Tálknafjörður, and Ísafjörður.
-The tour will culminate with a concert at Harpa in Reykjavík.
+The International Westfjords Piano Festival presents world-class piano recitals in the beautiful Westfjords region of Northwest Iceland.
+Each year invited musicians produce exciting programs across several artist concerts.
+In addition, the artists give free masterclasses, lessons and workshops to the students in the community, culminating in a joint student & artist concert.
+In the 4th edition held in August 2025, our concerts will be held in Tálknafjörður, Patreksfjörður, Reykjavík, and Hólmavík.

 Artistic Director

-American pianist Andrew J. Yang, has an active performance career across the Europe, North America, and Asia.
-Deemed by The San Francisco Examiner as "a prodigy, [running] the emotional gamut from brooding introspection to manic exuberance”, Yang has performed at venues such as Auditorium Marcel Landowski (Paris), Musiikkitalo (Helsinki), Jewish Cultural Center (Krakow), Mozarthaus (Vienna), Hoheikan (Sapporo), Carnegie Hall (New York City), and concert halls in Llanes and Ribadesella (Spain).
-Yang was recently awarded the top prize at the 30th International FLAME Piano Competition in Paris, France (2019).
-He has also received awards from numerous competitions including the International Heida Hermanns Piano Competition, Euregio Piano Award International Competition in Germany, and the Metropolitan International Piano Competition in New York City.
+Andrew J. Yang has an active performance career across the Europe, North America, and Asia.
+Deemed by The San Francisco Examiner as "a prodigy, [running] the emotional gamut from brooding introspection to manic exuberance” and by Ruth Slenczynska, legendary pianist and student of Rachmaninoff, as “a gifted musician and serious artist”, Yang has performed at venues such as Mozarthaus in Vienna, Harpa Concert Hall in Reykjavík, Musiikkitalo in Helsinki, Judaica Foundation in Krakow, and the Hoheikan in Sapporo.
+Yang was awarded the top prize at the 30th International FLAME Piano Competition in Paris, France, and has also received awards from numerous competitions including the International Heida Hermanns Piano Competition and the Metropolitan International Piano Competition in New York City.
 In 2018, Yang was awarded a "White Rose" Medal of Honor for musical excellence from President of Finland, Sauli Niinistö.
-Yang currently resides in Patreksfjörður, Iceland, where he is on piano and violin faculty at Tónlistarskóli Vesturbyggðar.
+Since 2020, Yang has resided in Iceland.
+He spent three years teaching at Tónlistarskóli Vesturbyggðar and is currently based in the Reykjavík area where he is on the piano faculty at Tónlistarskólinn í Reykjavík and Tónskóli Sigursveins.
+Yang also creates rock, R&B, and indie music where he sings and also plays guitar and violin.

 Guest Artist